benkeen/grunt-search/README.md

-# grunt-search

-## [INCOMPLETE]
+## grunt-search

-Grunt plugin that searches a list of files for particular search strings and logs results in JSON, XML or text format.
+This is a Grunt plugin that searches a list of files for particular search strings and logs results in JSON, XML or text format.
 It provides option to fail the build process.

 ### Use-case